chokobole/felicia/felicia/examples/learn/service/grpc/cc/README.md

 ```

 Inside `MasterProxy::RequestRegisterNode`, it tries to request grpc to register node.
 Before requiest, `OnInit()` will be called.
 If the given `node_info` doesn't have a name, then Server register node with a random unique name.
 If it succeeds to register the node, then `OnDidCreate(const NodeInfo&)` is called.
-While this process, if it happens an error, `OnError(const Status&)` will be called.
+While this process, if it happens an error, `OnError(Status)` will be called.

 Then how is possibly serve services?
 If you want to serve a service, you have to use `ServiceServer<T>` and it is very simple to use.
 Very first, you have to request to the master server that we hope to serve a service.